aws-samples/aws-saas-parallel-deployments/README.md

 export AWS_PROFILE=<TOOLCHAIN_PROFILE_NAME>
 ```

-Add the deployment database records for the three new deployments:
+Add the deployment database records for the first two deployments:

 ```
 aws dynamodb put-item --table-name unicorn-deployments --item '{"id": {"S":"pool1"}, "type": {"S":"pool"}, "region": {"S":"us-east-1"}, "account": {"S":"<WORKLOAD_ACCOUNT_ID>"}}' aws dynamodb put-item --table-name unicorn-deployments --item '{"id": {"S":"silo1"}, "type": {"S":"silo"}, "region": {"S":"us-east-1"}, "account": {"S":"<WORKLOAD_ACCOUNT_ID>"}}'
 ```

-This will trigger three parallel builds of the provisioning-project CodeBuild project.
-You can use the CodeBuild Console to observe the status and progress of each of the builds.
+This will trigger two parallel builds of the provisioning CodeBuild project.
+Use the CodeBuild Console to observe the status and progress of each of the builds.

 After the builds have completed, you can use e.g the CodePipeline console to verify that the deployment pipelines were successfully created: